telerik/ajax-docs/controls/listview/data-binding/server-side/simple-vs-advanced.md

 Alternatively, you can use AccessDataSource/SqlDataSource/ObjectDataSource/XmlDataSource controls to populate Telerik RadListView with data - this is another advanced data-binding mode of the control which allows automatic operations as well.
 See the the rest of the examples in this section as well as the Insert/Update/Delete section of the [online demos](https://demos.telerik.com/aspnet-ajax/listview) for more info.

+### Using Async API Methods In NeedDataSource

+Using `async` methods inside the `NeedDataSource` event results in the following error:

+    _An asynchronous operation cannot be started at this time.
+Asynchronous operations may only be started within an asynchronous handler or module or during certain events in the Page lifecycle.
+If this exception occurred while executing a Page, ensure that the Page is marked &lt;%@ Page Async="true" %&gt;.
+This exception may also indicate an attempt to call an "async void" method, which is generally unsupported within ASP.NET request processing.
+Instead, the asynchronous method should return a Task, and the caller should await it._

+For more details on the error and how to overcome it, check out the [Errors when Page Async="true" for the async-await pattern]({%slug common-errors-when-page-async-is-true-for-the-async-await-pattern%}) knowledge base article.

 ## Simple binding

 Simple data-binding through the DataBind() method can be used in simple scenarios which does not require complex operations like insert/delete/update, filtering, etc. For advanced features like data editing, filtering, etc. Telerik RadListView requires advanced data-binding through its NeedDataSource event or a data source control as explained above.